-At 14 ounces the Black Diamond Raven Pro is average to marginally heavier than average among ice axes in our review.
-While the Raven is 2 ounces lighter than its cousin the standard Raven, its 1 ounce heavier than the much more versatile Petzl Summit and two ounces heavier than the better performing Petzl Glacier.
+At 13 ounces, the Raven Pro is average, as it's both lighter and heavier than some in our fleet.
+While the Raven is two ounces lighter than its cousin the standard Raven, it's one ounce heavier than the much more versatile Petzl Summit, and two ounces heavier than the higher-performing Petzl Glacier.

 For the price, this model offers a satisfactory overall value.
 It matches the middle of the road pricing to the middle of the road performance.
 It is an upgrade over the more basic Raven and is two ounces lighter for a slight price increase, which is a reasonable trade-off in our eyes.
 While it isn't a stand out performer in any one particular metric, it also won't break the bank.
 Its strongest competition comes from the Petzl Glacier, which offers similar performance, but is slightly less expensive.